rhendrickson42/msds6306Case/Master_JP_RH.md

 entered.
 A sample report for the state of Michigan, entered as 'MI', is provided below.

 TODO:File reference still required in bibliography.
+TODO: Clear explicit answers to all questions.

 Once the state is entered the program will output the following useful
 information: